 - The next step is determining the pipette’s accuracy, manually or via software.
 If you have to do it manually, use the formula A = 100 x Vavg/V0.
 A stands for Accuracy.
 Vavg is the average calculated volume.
 V0 is the value assigned for the pipette to dispense.
 WikiHow recommends the value should be between 99 and 101%.

 - Record the results.
 If the pipette is properly calibrated, you can use it.
 If the results are consistently wrong, do not use the pipettes.

-Certain weighing scales can be used in order to measure the weight of pipettes and aid the calibration process.
-Adam Equipment offer solutions for precision weighing needs with our Solis and Equinox series, with both analytical balances and semi-micro balance models available.
+Certain weighing scales and balances can be used in order to measure the weight of pipettes and aid the calibration process.
+Adam Equipment offer several balances perfect for pipette calibration procedures including our Solis and Equinox series, with both analytical balances and semi-micro balance models available.
 We also sell density kits that have beakers and thermometers, and an anti-vibration table ideal to set up a calibration station.